lurauch/lurauch.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+Hey 🤗 I am a researcher and part of the [Intelligent Embedded Systems (IES) group](https://www.uni-kassel.de/eecs/ies/) led by [Bernhard Sick](https://www.uni-kassel.de/eecs/ies/bernhard-sick) at the University of Kassel, Germany.

+## Research Interests

+My broad interest lies in representation learning and active learning, with a foundational focus on large language models and sample-efficient learning strategies.
+I'm currently branching out to the intersection of deep learning and biodiversity, particularly through bioacoustics.
+I’m excited by the potential of foundation models tailored to ecological domains and see the creation of robust datasets and benchmarks as a critical pillar of this work.
+Unifying these areas, my goal is to advance methods that not only learn efficiently but also contribute meaningfully to scientific and environmental understanding.

+## News

+- [April 2025] We published the pre-print of our work "[Can Masked Autoencoders also Listen to Birds?](https://arxiv.org/pdf/2504.12880)", soon to be submitted to TMLR.
+- [February 2025] Our paper "[BirdSet: A Large-Scale Dataset for Audio Classification in Avian Bioacoustics](https://openreview.net/pdf?id=dRXxFEY8ZE)" was accepted as a Spotlight Paper at the International Conference on Learning Representations (ICLR) 2025 in Singapore.

 <!-- This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!